by Cece Bell (2014)

 Available in Spanish.

-Read to Them is very proud to present our very first graphic novel as a recommended title for Middle Schools and Intermediate Elementary Schools.
+Read to Them is very proud to present our very first graphic novel as a recommended title for our family literacy programs.

-A graphic novel is rarely read or shared together.
-But we believe Cece Bell’s memoir-cum-story is so special and inviting that it begs to be experienced and shared by children and adults – in families and in schools – together.
+A graphic novel is not always read or shared together.
+But we believe Cece Bell’s youthful memory is so special and inviting that it begs to be experienced and shared by children and adults – in families and in schools – together.